Updated July 12, 2023

-We're deploying our handwashing and hygiene expertise to prevent the spread of COVID-19 in more than 30 countries.
-Our work has never been more relevant or more urgent.
+We deployed our handwashing and hygiene expertise to prevent the spread of COVID-19 in more than 30 countries.

-We're committed to keeping you updated on the programs made possible by your support.
+Please find below details on the Covid-19 response programs made possible by your support.

 This page will be updated regularly.
 Stay tuned.